gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 .. attention::
-    You have to publish to the same channel that you are connected with in the viewer - typos leave you stranded.
+    You have to publish to the same channel that your viewer is connected to - typos leave you stranded.